Stock Watch: Bob Condotta grades the Seahawks in their 38-31 win over the Kansas City Chiefs

 The Seahawks' retooled defensive secondary held its own against the Chiefs' high-scoring offense, and Russell Wilson and his receivers turned in a gem of a performance as Seattle punched its ticket to the playoffs.

-Before we get to the individual grades, it’s worth noting that what happened Sunday – a 38-31 win over a Kansas City team that has been the toast of the NFL much of the year, and a win that got Seattle back to the playoffs — makes this a passing-grade of a season no matter what happens the rest of the way.
+Before we get to the individual grades, it’s worth noting that what happened Sunday – a 38-31 win over a Kansas City team regarded as a Super Bowl favorite and featuring one of the most explosive offenses in NFL history, and a win that got Seattle back to the playoffs — makes this a passing-grade of a season no matter what happens the rest of the way.

-The Seahawks were a chic pick to take a huge step back this season after the loss of so many big-name vets and uncertainty among many position groups.

-But Pete Carroll and John Schneider insisted all along this was a retooling and not a rebuilding and this season proved the worth of their words.

 QUARTERBACK

-A victory such as this was a fitting way for Russell Wilson to tie Dave Krieg for the team record for career touchdown passes — each has 195.
+A victory such as this was a fitting way for Wilson to tie Dave Krieg for the team record for career touchdown passes — each has 195.

-Wilson took a few hard shots and missed a few passes.
-But he was money when he had to be, such as on the late throws to Tyler Lockett and Doug Baldwin.
-And he didn’t have a turnover.
+Wilson took a few hard shots and missed maybe one or two passes along the way.
+But man, was he money when he had to be, such as on the late throws to Tyler Lockett and Doug Baldwin.
+And he didn’t have a turnover, with Seattle’s plus-two turnover margin as big of a season as any for the win.

 Wilson also ran with as much determination as he has all season.

 He picked up 19 yards on a third-and-13 to spark Seattle’s first touchdown drive.
 He then broke out of traffic to pick up 26 yards to the Kansas City 19 midway through the fourth quarter to set up his TD pass to Ed Dickson that not only put the game away, but also tied Krieg’s record.

 Grade: A-minus.